 Annual return has a due date prescribed for its filing.
-The due date prescribed under rule 80(1) of the CGST Rules, 2017, is necessary to make this return enforceable.
+However, there is no embargo on filing this return belatedly.
+Due date prescribed under section 44(2) of the CGST Act, is necessary to make this return enforceable.
 Without a due date, this return would become directory and not mandatory given that taxes due are paid through monthly/quarterly return in Form GSTR-3B.